 This is where you will identify the terms people are using to search for content in your topic areas.
 For example, if one of your buckets was “divorce”, then a key phrase might be “How to find a divorce attorney”.
 This list is not your final list, it’s more of a brain dump that will be narrowed down later.
 It’s also helpful in this step to understand which keywords your website is already ranking for (you can find this data by reviewing Google Analytics or other website analytics software).
 Feel free to try leveraging an AI solution like ChatGPT to help get the ball rolling when coming up with ideas.

 3. Analyze keywords based on intent.

 Use intent has become one of the most critical factors in search.
-A web page must address the problem a searcher intended to solve with their search.
+A web page must address the problem a searcher intended to solve with their query.
 To get an idea of intent, enter the keywords into a search engine yourself and see what comes up.
 Judge how closely the content that returns matches the intent of your search, and go from there.

 4. Research other search terms.